High Level Architecture

 Components and Considerations

 ODH project’s main goal is to provide an open source end-to-end AI platform on OpenShift Container Platform that is equipped to run large AI/ML distributed workloads.
 As discussed earlier an end-to-end AI platform includes all phases of AI processing starting from data ingestion all the way to production AI/ML hosting and monitoring.
 There are multiple user personas for this platform that work on different phases.
-Figure 2 displays a high level architecture diagram of ODH as an end-to-end AI platform running on OpenShift Container platform.

 All the tools and components listed below are currently being used as part of Red Hat’s internal ODH platform cluster.
 This internal cluster is utilized by multiple internal teams of data scientists running AI/ML workloads for functions such as Anomaly Detection and Natural Language Processing.
 A subset of these components and tools are included in the ODH release available today and the rest are scheduled to be integrated in future releases as described in the roadmap section below.
 Support for each component is provided by the source entity, for example Red Hat supports Red Hat components such as OpenShift Container Platform and Ceph while open source communities support Seldon, Jupyterhub, Prometheus and so on.